Our thoughts become words; words, actions; actions, habits; habits, character.

-Burt White, one of the great thinkers of our age, presented at the recent LPL Financial annual conference.
-His observation?
-“Adaptability is the new superpower.
+One speaker at the recent LPL annual conference prompted us to reflect: “Adaptability is the new superpower.
 The faster change happens, the quicker our experience expires.”

 It is daunting to think about everything changing all the time.
-But as we pondered Burt White’s thoughts, we realized that while many things do change, some things do not.
+But as we pondered these thoughts, we realized that while many things do change, some things do not.
 We see this in our framework of values, principles, strategy, and tactics.

 Start with unchanging values, which give rise to the principles by which we live and work.
 Then you have a strong foundation from which you can adapt strategy and tactics to changing times, new opportunities, and developing threats.
 The unchanging things provide congruence and stability even (especially!) in the midst of change.